MilouSandenL/data_modeling_milou/exercises/0_1/exercise _01.md

 - hospital_department can join with department_id on department table and hospital_id on hospital_table
 - query name from hospital table and name from department table

-TODO: left for reader: create thos SQL
+TODO: left for reader: create this SQL